lfit/releng-docs/docs/best-practices.rst

     this package with python-coala which is an entirely different piece of software.

-Using virtualenv is the way this guide recommends setting up on a local system and will assume VirtualEnvWrapper is available.
-To install Coala run the following commands.
+Using VirtualEnv (assuming VirtualEnvWrapper is available), install Coala:

 .. code-block:: bash